llpeterson/internetworking/basic-ip.md

 have anticipated, but one that is becoming increasingly important.
 Our discussion up to this point has focused on making it possible for nodes on different networks to communicate with each other in an unrestricted way.
-This is the usually the goal in the Internet—everybody wants to be able to send email to everybody, and the creator of a new website wants to reach the widest possible audience.
+This is usually the goal in the Internet—everybody wants to be able to send email to everybody, and the creator of a new website wants to reach the widest possible audience.
 However, there are many situations where more controlled